Differentially Private Release of Event Logs for Process Mining: Evaluation

 To address the problem stated in Sect.~\ref{sec:intro} under requirements~\ref{int:req:trace} and~\ref{int:req:time}, the proposed method injects differentially private noise in two ways: (i) by sampling and filtering some of the traces in the log; and (ii) by altering the event timestamps.
 The noise injection and case filtering affect the utility of the anonymized logs.
 We measure the effect of anonymization on the utility by comparing the anonymized logs against the original ones.
 We compare the performance of different design choices.
 Also, we compare the proposed approach against the state-of-the-art.

-Accordingly, we define the following research questions: \begin{enumerate}[label=\textbf{RQ\arabic*.}] \item What is the effect of including case filtering in addition to sampling on the output utility? \item Does the proposed approach outperform the state-of-the-art baselines in terms of the output utility? \item What is the difference between different design choices and the state-of-the-art in terms of computational efficiency? \end{enumerate}
+Accordingly, we define the following evaluation questions: \begin{enumerate}[label=\textbf{EQ\arabic*.}] \item What is the effect of case filtering and sampling on the output utility? \item Does the proposed approach outperform the state-of-the-art baselines in terms of the output utility? \item What is the difference between different design choices and the state-of-the-art in terms of computational efficiency? \end{enumerate}